 DANCES: Dances are scheduled on Fridays, Saturdays or pre-holiday nights during publicized hours.
-Doors to the dances are closed one hour after the published starting time unless indicated otherwise.
+Doors to the dances are closed one half hour after the published starting time unless indicated otherwise.
 Students arriving after the doors close will be admitted only after a school official has made contact with a parent or legal guardian.
 Students are admitted to dances upon presentation of their current student ID card.
 If a student does not have a current ID card, he/she will be sent home once the parents have been notified.
 Students engaged in sexually provocative dance styles will be admonished to stop.
 If they persist, they will be banned from future dances.
 The school reserves the right to deny permission for a guest pass or entrance to a dance to anyone.
-Underclassmen may not leave a dance before its conclusion.
-Seniors may leave non-bid dances one half hour before their conclusion.
+Students may not leave a dance before its conclusion.
 At dances students are subject to reasonable searches.
 If BMHS personnel are required to attend to a student who has not been picked up within one half-hour after an event, the school will charge parents \$20.00 for each half-hour that the employee must stay.